f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab3.rst

 Task 5 – Configure Protected Object-Based Sweep Protection
 ----------------------------------------------------------

-Configure object-level DoS sweep flood protection, and then issue an UPD flood and review the results.
+In this task you will configure **object-level DoS sweep flood protection**, and then issue an UPD flood and review the results.

 - In the Configuration Utility, open the **DoS Protection > Quick Configuration** page and in the **Protected Objects** section click